eabhacurran/Semester2IS209/README.md

+(CI/CD) Pipeline
+We used a Continuous Integration and Continuous Deployment (CI/CD) method throughout this project.
+This means that every time we pushed our code to GitHub, it automatically checked for errors before being merged into the main branch.
+This allowed us to catch our mistakes early on rather than letting them catch up with us.
+How our pipeline worked:
+GitHub: Systematically checked our code every time we made a change, making sure everything was working correctly before it was merged.
+Docker: We used a Dockerfile to ensure our application ran the same way in every environment.
+Render: Once the code was pushed and pulled into the main branch it was merged.
+Render automatically deployed the updated version of the app so it was live online.

 Our team:
 Eabha Curran: Coordinated the project while managing technical setup tasks.
 E.g. linking team members to the GitHub repository and handling deployment using Render.
 (GitHub@eabhacurran)